PLANNED GIVING TO NEW ORLEANS MUSEUM OF ART

 - Complimentary invitation to attend the annual Isaac Delgado Society Luncheon

-- Recognition in Arts Quarterly and in the NOMA donor newsletter.
+- Recognition in Arts Quarterly.

 The New Orleans Museum of Art is dedicated to excellence in collecting, exhibiting, preserving, conserving, and interpreting art for all ages.
 Founded in 1910, NOMA was a gift to the city from philanthropist Isaac Delgado.
 With a permanent collection of 35,000 works, NOMA is noted for its strengths in American and French art, photography, glass, decorative arts, and African and Japanese art.
-In 2003, philanthropists Sydney and Walda Besthoff donated approximately 55 sculptures by twentieth and twenty-first century artists and opened the five-acre sculpture garden site located adjacent to the Museum.
+In 2003, philanthropists Sydney and Walda Besthoff donated approximately 55 sculptures by twentieth and twenty-first century artists and opened the five-acre sculpture garden site located adjacent to the museum.

 Continuing the Tradition

 As we embark on the next hundred years, members of the Isaac Delgado Society play a role and ensure the museum will remain a critical cultural asset by providing generous resources for the future.
-By naming the Museum in wills, insurance policies, and retirement plans, or making a planned gift, the Isaac Delgado Society members provide a lasting legacy for all.
+By naming the museum in wills, insurance policies, and retirement plans, or making a planned gift, the Isaac Delgado Society members provide a lasting legacy for all.

 - Endowed curatorial positions